CosmWasm/sylvia-book/src/basics/good-practices.md

 ## JSON renaming

-Due to Rust style, all our message variants are spelled in a camel-case.
-It is standard practice, but it has a drawback - all messages are serialized and deserialized by serde using those variants names.
+Due to Rust style, all our message variants are spelled in a camel case.
+It is standard practice, but it has a drawback - all messages are serialized and deserialized by the serde using those variants names.
 The problem is that it is more common to use snake cases for field names in the JSON world.
-Luckilly there is an effortless way to tell serde, to change the names casing for serialization purposes.
+Luckily there is an effortless way to tell the serde, to change the names casing for serialization purposes.
 I mentioned it earlier when talking about query messages - `#[serde(rename_all = "snake_case")]`.
 Sylvia will automatically generate it for you in case of messages.
-Unfortunately in case of responses to your messages you will have to do it by yourself.
+Unfortunately, in case of responses to your messages, you will have to do it by yourself.
 Let's update our response with this attribute:

 ```rust,noplayground